Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Analysis and Results

-Objects C and D \citep{Courbin1997} detected at low angular separation to the quasar are not found to be associated with the absorber.
-The former is found to be a faint M-type star at $z \sim 0$ from its prominent TiO bands (see \autoref{fig:galC} for the spectrum).
+Objects C and D \citep{Courbin1997} detected at low angular separation to the quasar are found not to be associated with the absorber.
+Object C is identified as a faint M-type star from its prominent TiO bands (see Fig. \ref{fig:galC} for the spectrum).
 Object D is obscured by the point spread function of the bright quasar.
 Horizontal and vertical slices across the expected position of galaxy D are initially used to determine candidate emission lines by visually inspecting changes in the spectrum of the quasar.
 Then, a spectral PSF subtraction \citep{Hamanowicz2020} is used to reveal these obscured lines.
-We note that this method does not allow extraction of the object's continuum.
-Potential emission lines are found near $5587$ \AA \ and $7290$ \AA \ (see \autoref{fig:Gal_D_lines}), corresponding to [\ion{O}{ii}] and H$\beta$ at $z = 0.5001$.
+We note that this method does not allow recovery of the object's continuum.
+Potential emission lines are found near $5587$ and $7290$ \AA \ (see Fig. \ref{fig:Gal_D_lines}), corresponding to [\ion{O}{ii}] and H$\beta$ at $z = 0.5001$.
 Although the possible [\ion{O}{ii}] line is very near the $5577$ \AA \ sky emission line, \citet{Hunstead1980} observed a similar emission feature near $5590$ \AA \ four decades prior.
-The H$\beta$ emission at $7290$ \AA \ is well-supported by the shifting centroid of the line across spaxels, signifying rotation of the ionized gas, and this places galaxy D near $z = 0.5$.
+The H$\beta$ emission at $7290$ \AA \ is well-supported by the shifting centroid of the line across spaxels, signifying rotation of the ionised gas, and this places galaxy D near $z = 0.5$.
 We note that upon inspection of individual exposures, these lines do not consistently appear.
-Regardless, there is no evident emission from strong lines such as [\ion{O}{ii}], [\ion{O}{iii}] and H$\beta$ near $z_{\rm abs} = 0.4503$ in front of the quasar and hence, the absorber is likely not associated with object D.
+Regardless, there is no evident emission from strong lines such as [\ion{O}{ii}], [\ion{O}{iii}] and H$\beta$ near $z_{\rm abs} = 0.4503$ in front of the quasar, and so object D is likely to be a background object to the $z=0.45$ galaxies.